alexanderpspahr/UsedCarsPriceAnalysis/README.md

 What drives the price of used cars?
 After running multiple models we can draw some conclusions about what factors most affect the price at which a used car will sell.

+[Here](ModellingAndAnalysis.ipynb) is the in depth analysis and conclusions including source code for all models used and the entire process.

 ### Data
 The data is soured from the UCI Machine Learning repository collected via Amazon Mechnical Turk